Designations Congruent with Things: Chapter 12

 “Sure, presuming you stole my laptop as well as me from the PPDC.”

-“Your laptop is government property, and I did not steal it.”
+“Your laptop is government property.
+Of course I didn’t steal it.”

-“You are kidding me,” Newton snarls, abruptly snapping into complete alertness, that Hermann finds more than slightly alarming.
-He sits, twisting to give Hermann a glare that is invisible behind sunglasses.
-He brings one hand to the side of his head, as if he's cognitively bracing himself for that which he’s preparing to unleash.
+“You are kidding me,” Newton snarls, snapping into complete alertness.
+He sits, twisting to give Hermann a glare that’s invisible behind sunglasses.
+He brings one hand to the side of his head, as if cognitively bracing himself for what he’s preparing to unleash.
 “You seriously—you prosaic, tedious, literal, perfunctory, accountant.
-What the hell, Hermann?”
+What the HELL, Hermann?”

-Hermann is tempted to allow him to keep going, if only because he finds this display of unjustified rage infinitely reassuring, but he also wants to avoid triggering another episode of epistaxis.
+Hermann is tempted to allow him to continue, if only because he finds this display of unjustified rage infinitely reassuring, but he wants to avoid triggering another episode of epistaxis.

-“Will you contain yourself,” Hermann snaps, pushing Newton back down against significant resistance.
-“I have all of your data, so please try to contain yourself.
-I did not remove any PPDC issued property from Hong Kong.
-I was certain that this would pose significant logistical difficulties, about which I was correct, given the trouble we had passing through Customs.
+“Will you contain yourself.”
+Hermann presses Newton back against the pillows, fighting significant resistance.
+“I have all of your data.
+I didn’t remove any PPDC issued property from Hong Kong.
+I was certain that doing so would pose legal and logistical difficulties, which was correct, given the trouble we had passing through Customs.
 This laptop is mine.
 I left my primary machine in Hong Kong after transferring my data.
-I also copied the entirety of your allotted server space to multiple hard drives, which were not government issue, and which are currently on the desk not four meters from your current position, so I’ll thank you to calm down.”
+I also copied the entirety of your allotted server space onto multiple hard drives, which were not government issue, and which are on the desk not four meters from your current position, so I’ll thank you to calm down.”

-Newton is quiet for a moment, and then he says, “cool.
+Newton is quiet for a moment.
+Then he says, “Cool.
 Thanks man.”

 “You are quite welcome.
 Now go back to sleep.”